RobertoMaillot/RobertoMaillot/README.md

 📊 I work mainly with SQL and Python, and master various data visualization tools such as Tableau, PowerBi and LookerStudio.

-👨🏾‍🏫 To see my project : https://robertomaillot.github.io/Roberto-s-portfolio/#compétences-techniques-acquises
+👨🏾‍🏫 To see my projects : https://robertomaillot.github.io/Roberto-s-portfolio/

 🔭 Position: Data Analyst